Bill Brewster (1924 - 2014)

 Brewster and his sister Sylvia moved to Burwash Landing in in 1946 where they ran a store, he had an outfitting business, and they operated Johnny Muska’s highway lodge near Silver City.
 In the early 1950s, they moved to Haines Junction and built Brewster’s Lodge.
 They hired Ricky (Julia) Uhrich from Alberta and she and Bill married in 1957.
 They had daughter Sharon in 1959.
 Bill and Ricky later purchased a big game concession north of Mayo and they operated that for several years in addition to running the Haines Junction lodge.5) In the 1960s and early '70s Brewster was an outfitter and wrangler in the Hart River country near Mayo.6)

-Brewster started coaching hockey in Haines Junction in 1962 and, over the next sixteen years, he focussed on improving and promoting hockey in Haines JUnction.
+Brewster started coaching hockey in Haines Junction in 1962 and, over the next sixteen years, he focused on improving and promoting hockey in Haines JUnction.
 He was president of the Yukon Amateur Hockey Association, chair of the Haines Junction Minor Hockey Association, and in 1972 he was key fundraiser for the Haines Junction hockey rink.
 He donated a guided tour by his outfitting business and coordinated walk-a-thons and bottle drives.
 The new hockey area was called the Bill Brewster Arena in appreciation for his work.
 He received the “Mr. Hockey” award in 1970/71 from the Whitehorse Minor Hockey League, and from the Haines Junction Minor Hockey Association for 1962 to 1978.
 Brewster was inducted into the Yukon Sports Hall of Fame in 1980 for his dedication to promoting and coaching hockey in Haines Junction.7)

 1) , 3)